mbernhard7/ToDoList/design.md

 ### What we're most proud of:
 One of the things we're most proud of is the ability for users to add tasks, delete tasks, view all uncompleted tasks, and view all tasks (uncompleted or not) all within 3 keypresses.

+We also were proud of how critical we were with design iteration.
+We went through many versions of our to-do list.

 ####In an empty list, create an item named "Buy new John Grisham book"
 Screen at the beginning of task: